Translation disclaimer (Translation disclaimer)

 • The things that matter to you.

-• How much you may have to pay, if anything – for more information, see: Paying for your care and support.
+• How much you will pay, if anything.
+For more about this, please see: Paying for your care and support.

-After the assessment, we will consider whether any of the needs you have may be eligible for care and support from us and if so, we will work out how your well-being can be maintained and agree a Wellbeing Plan with you.
+After the assessment, we will see if any of your needs are eligible for care and support from us.
+If they are, we will work out how your well-being can be maintained and agree a plan with you.

-If you want more information about the way we work or about social care needs, see: Care Act 2014.
+For more details about the way we work or about social care needs, please see: Care Act 2014.

 What a Well-being Plan is

-This is a document that you get, which sets out the detail of your desired outcomes and how they will be achieved.
+This is a document that we will complete with you.
+It sets out the detail of your desired outcomes and how they will be achieved.

-What type of services can I access after my assessment?
+What type of services you can access after your assessment

 Some examples of support in your own home include: